PriyalShrimali1301/receipt-processor/README.md

 Validations of provided receipt details input are performed in the Service class:

 For each valid data type field, pattern checks are conducted using regex.
-The allowed patterns are described in the api.yml components section and the application follows these patterns stricly.
-I have also explained all the expressions in detail under the Assumptions section.
+The allowed patterns are described in the api.yml components section and the application follows these patterns strictly.

+Some other checks have been added which have been described in the Assumption section above.

+### 4. Logging

+Since this is a small application, light logging is implemented using the ```Log4j2``` library to keep the logging minimal and efficient.
+This approach ensures that performance remains optimal while still capturing essential log information.

 ### 3. Testing
 Testing has been performed using JUnit.
 I have designed the tests to validate a score.